“One of the greatest baroque flutists of our time.” (American Record Guide)

 After winning first prizes in both the National Flute Association’s Baroque Flute Artist and Doctoral Dissertation Competitions, Mary Oleskiewicz quickly established herself as an international performer of historical flutes and the leading expert on the flutist, theorist and composer Johann Joachim Quantz.
 She is an authority on music at the 18th-century court of the Prussian King Frederick “the Great,” and her highly acclaimed essays, editions and recordings have focused on the music of Quantz, C.P.E.
 Bach, King Frederick, and the Bach family.
 Her most recent tour has taken her to China, where she teamed up with leading pianist and harpsichordist Yuan Sheng, performing two programs: Bach’s flute sonatas and modern favorites, including Franck, Poulenc, Debussy and Piazzolla.

-A resident of Boston (USA), (formerly Berlin, Germany), she has performed, lectured, and given masterclasses throughout Europe and North America, and in China, Japan, Australia and Mexico.
-She has been a member of Boston’s Handel and Haydn Society Orchestra and has appeared as soloist with numerous period instrument ensembles, among them La Fontegara of Mexico City, Newport Baroque, Arcadia Players, Boston Pro Musica, and Chicago’s Baroque Band.
-Currently she is principal flute of the Newton Baroque Ensemble.
+A resident of Boston (USA), (formerly Berlin, Germany), she has performed, lectured, and given masterclasses throughout China, Europe, Mexico, and North America.
+Sample venues have included the Library of Congress, the National Academy of Sciences, Lincoln Center’s Great Peformers Series, the Julliard School of Music, Symphony Hall (Boston), Beijing’s Forbidden City, and Wuhan’s Qintai Grand Theatre.
+She is principal flutist of Newton Baroque Ensemble, and recently joined the period instrument orchestra Perihipsous (Rochester, NY).
+Mary has performed with numerous period instrument ensembles, such as Boston’s Handel and Haydn Society Orchestra, La Fontegara of Mexico City, Newport Baroque, Arcadia Players, Boston Pro Musica, Boston, Cecelia, and Chicago’s Baroque Band.
 She has released five solo recordings with the Hungaroton Classic and Naxos labels.
-A highly acclaimed world premiere CD of flute concertos performed with Miklos Spanyi and Concerto Armonico containing lost 18th-century works she discovered has been released by Naxos (see her discography page).
+These include a highly acclaimed world premiere CD of flute concertos performed with Miklos Spanyi and Concerto Armonico containing lost 18th-century works she discovered has been released by Naxos (see her discography page).
+Her two-volume recording of Bach’s complete flute music with harpsichordist Pieter Dirksen will be released on the Etcetera label.